 Make sure you hire a licensed solar installer.
 This ensures that the work is done properly using current best installation practices.
 In Illinois, the state Commerce Commission licenses distributed generation energy contractors, including home solar installers.

-Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
+Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see feedback from past customers on local solar companies.
 Detailed reviews can help you evaluate a company's reliability and customer service.
-Use caution with companies that have very few reviews or mostly negative ones.
+Use caution with companies that have barely any reviews or mostly negative ones.

-Solar panel costs vary based on your system's capacity and the solar technology being used.
+The cost of solar panels varies based on your system's capacity and the technology being used.
 The average solar system in Lake Forest has a capacity of 6.3 kilowatts.
-Homeowners in the area should expect to pay around $3,760 per kilowatt; the average Lake Forest homeowners spends roughly $16,643 on a new solar system after accounting for federal tax breaks.
-(Some homeowners prefer to lease solar panels to lower their upfront costs.)
-A personalized quote from a local solar installer will account for things like the size, panel type, and capacity of the planned system, and should include costs for permit fees, labor, and preliminary work.
+Homeowners in the area should expect to pay around $3,760 per kilowatt; the average Lake Forest homeowners spends about $16,643 on a new solar array after accounting for federal tax breaks.
+(Some homeowners prefer to lease solar panels to reduce their upfront costs.)
+A personalized quote from a local solar provider will account for factors such as the size, panel type, and capacity of the planned system, and should include fees for labor, preliminary work, and permit fees.

 Incentive Amount: